la2050/archive/_projects/2015/san-gabriel-mountains-forever-increasing-public-access-to-our-local-mountains.md

   Pacific Policy and Planning Council, Community Hiking Club, The City Project, San Gabriel Valley Bike Coalition, Sierra Club and The Wilderness Society.
   Partners will charge time and expenses to COFEM.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': We think the total project will cost about $100k
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Buses/Shuttles: $10,000

-   Community Engagement (food, venue, meetings, A/V equipment): $25,000

-   Publicity: $5,000

-   Materials: $10,000

-   Research: $10,000

-   Staff time: $35,000

-   Online Media Engagement: $5,000
 How do you plan to scale the success of your proposal?: >- Our project will be scaled by the ongoing efforts of the San Gabriels Mountains Forever coalition.
 If our pilot project is successful we will work